AndreAquilau/hang-fire-mongodb/README.md

-Here's a detailed and well-structured README for your Hangfire + MongoDB .NET application:

----

 # 🛠 Hangfire MongoDB Job Scheduler

 This project sets up a background job scheduler using [Hangfire](https://www.hangfire.io/) with [MongoDB](https://www.mongodb.com/) as the storage backend.
 It includes a recurring job, a dashboard for monitoring, and OpenAPI integration for development environments.